China Visa from Dubai: Complete Application Guide 2026

 For most Dubai residents, an individual L tourist visa offers greater flexibility than a group visa.
 If you are part of a large family travelling together, OraVisa recommends comparing individual visa applications against the group option based on your specific travel dates and itinerary, as the cost and complexity differ.

-China operates a 144-hour (6-day) transit without visa policy that allows eligible travellers to enter China for a short visit without a pre-arranged visa, provided they are transiting through one of the designated port cities.
-This is a significant option for Dubai residents who want to explore a Chinese city during a layover on their way to another destination.
+China operates a 240-hour (10-day) visa-free transit policy that allows eligible travellers to enter China for a short visit without a pre-arranged visa, provided they are transiting through one of the designated ports.
+Effective from 17 December 2024, it consolidated and replaced China's earlier, shorter transit schemes.
+This is a significant option for Dubai residents who want to explore China during a layover on their way to another destination.

 | Factor | Details |